 What Real Estate Agents Won’t Tell You

 If you ask your real estate agent about rekeying your locks, they are likely going to tell you it’s not necessary.
-Of course, they want to sell you a home and telling you to rekey your locks may make it seem like the home is not in a secure area.
+Of course, they want to sell you a home.
+And, telling you to rekey your locks may make it seem like the home is not in a secure area.
 For this reason, it’s best to secure your property and be safe rather than sorry.

 Benefits of Rekeying

 Since you’re going to rekey your property anyway, it’s a good idea to look into convenience options.
 You can purchase a lockset that uses the same key for each door, or consider using electronic locks so you don’t ever have to worry about losing your keys again.
 Hiring a locksmith shows that you are responsible and increases your chances of proving to your insurance company that you took all reasonable steps to secure your property.
 And, you’ll avoid any issues with your insurance policy.